 When you are assigned a locker (P.E. or hallway) it is understood that you assume all responsibility for its contents.
-Only locks provided by the school will be permitted.
 The Board of Education and its employees cannot be liable for losses.
 School lockers are not a place of storage for items of a private and personal nature.
 The Board of Education and administration strongly suggest that students lock their lockers and take valuables to the Office for safekeeping.
 Each student is limited to the locker assigned to him/her.
 The lockers remain the property of the school and are issued to the student for his/her use.
 Lockers remain under the jurisdiction and control of the school authorities.
 Lockers are subject to periodic inspection for neatness, missing items, vandalism, contraband, weapons and other reasonable causes.
 This inspection may include, but not be limited to, the use of police and/or police dogs to check vehicles in the parking lot and areas of the school property, in addition to lockers.